 Developing the skilled workforce of the future

 Research shows that 65 per cent of children in preschool today will work in jobs or careers that don’t yet exist.
 So, we have developed a Scottish STEM strategy to ensure, from the earliest age, children are alive to the opportunities that science, technology, engineering and maths can offer them.
+Read more about our action on STEM education and training here.

 Investing in greener, smarter manufacturing